Massive water main break floods Houston freeway and homes

+Texas Department of Transportation said it expected to reopen the southbound lanes of the East Loop at Clinton sometime in the 10 p.m. hour Thursday.

+The northbound mainlanes should be reopened in time for the Friday morning commute.

-But by 6:30 p.m., water continued receding and workers in heavy machinery began sweeping away debris.
-Here's how drivers can get around the mess.
+Early Thursday morning, water was receding and workers in heavy machinery swept away debris.

 Meanwhile, the city of Houston, except for Kingwood, has been under a boil water notice lasting 24 hours.
 Mayor Sylvester Turner insisted the water is safe, but as a precaution, issued the advisory.

-Note: Update: I-610 East Loop SB at Clinton is expected to be open within the hour as crews continue to clear the road.
-We plan to open the NB mainlanes in time for Friday AM rush hour. pic.twitter.com/4yPtw9OuKJ— TxDOT- HOU District (@TxDOTHouston) February 28, 2020